10 forgotten Black Stars legends who left a mark in the 2000s

 The former Kotoko striker enjoyed a career in Germany with Arminia Bielefeld and Wolfsburg.
 Known for his power and finishing, Boakye made 17 appearances for Ghana, scoring six goals, according to Transfermarkt.

-A midfielder who earned 25 caps for Ghana and scored once, Owusu-Ansah was an important presence in the middle of the park.
+A midfielder who earned 25 caps for Ghana and scored once, Owusu-Ansah was regarded as an important presence in the middle of the park.

 The ex-GHAPOHA defender excelled in Greece with clubs such as Olympiacos and PAOK.
 He played 19 games for the Black Stars, providing stability at the back.